 3. Make prospects think about the impact of their action (or inaction)

 Compared to, say, BANT, NEAT is uniquely suited to the tailored communications that today’s buyers expect.

-But — sellers must be able to adapt conversations to the individual and create a distinct emotional experience for each stakeholder.
+However, sellers must be able to adapt conversations to each individual buyer and create a distinct emotional experience for each stakeholder.

-It’s not about rattling off specs and features, it’s about demonstrating tangible benefits – in context with the concerns and priorities of each stakeholder AND where they are in the sales process.
+It’s not about rattling off specs and features; it’s about demonstrating tangible benefits in context of the concerns and priorities of each stakeholder and where they are in the sales process.

 This requires sellers to be empathetic to the buyer’s situation and develop a real understanding of their mindset so they can frame insights and solutions in a way that resonates with their point of view.

 Detailed buyer personas and ICPs, combined with insights you’ve gathered during prior conversations and account research, should be used to inform your approach.

 Each stage of the NEAT methodology focuses on gathering specific details that will help you move the deal forward.

 Below, we’ve included a few examples of what you might ask during each stage, based on where things stand with the prospect at any given point in the process.